Dentistry for Diabetics

 - Stick to your normal meal plan after your dental treatment.
 If you can’t chew well, plan beforehand how you will get the calories you need.
 You may need to eat more soft or liquid foods until you can chew normally.

 - If your diabetes is in poor control, wait to have dental treatment until your blood sugar is in better shape.
-You will need to consult with your physician and Dr. Van Dyke.
+You will need to consult with your physician, Dr. Van Dyke, and Dr. Garcia.

 In order to make your dental treatment routine and relaxed, tell us: